-Check out Full Circle and their gorgeous green cleaning products.
+Check out these gorgeous green cleaning products.
 Their glass cleaner has become my gift of choice at the moment.
 My friends all want one after they see how amazing it is.
 Then, I have to show them the rest of the range, and they are hooked!

-I love the Full Circle tag line: “Protect Your Health, Your Planet, and Your Wallet.
+I love their tag line: “Protect Your Health, Your Planet, and Your Wallet.
 Come Clean with Full Circle.”
 This company might be the best kept secret in the cleaning world.
 But, if I have my way…..not for long!
-Trust me, this stuff is a FIND!
+Trust me, this stuff is a find!

 **No payment was received for this review, but product was given to use and give away.